cjs/docker-io/README.md

 docker-io
 =========

 Dockerfile for an image providing access to the [IO Language](http://iolanguage.org/), based on Debian Stable.
-The build artifacts are still in the /tmp directory.
+The build artifacts are still in the /tmp directory, and the procedure from build.sh is followed.

+Most libraries required by the addons are included in the image, which accounts for the size.

 This fails 3 tests, but I'm not familiar enough with IO to understand why.

+Currently there is only support for the latest 2013.12.04 release.
+Will update the master branch once I figure out how to change the WORKDIR to the directory created by the master branch checkout (there's a hash at the end).

 ~~~
 root@97111b64e45f:/tmp/iobuild/io-2013.12.04/build# io ../libs/iovm/tests/correctness/run.io